-- Do not open the shutter manually and touch the surface of the floppy disk. - Keep disks away from magnets. - ☐ Keep disks away from direct sunlight and other heat sources.
+- Do not open the shutter manually or touch the surface of the floppy disk. - Keep floppy disks away from magnets. - Keep floppy disks away from direct sunlight and other sources of heat.

-On handling CDs
+On handling CD-ROMs

 - Do not touch the surface of the disc.

 - Do not drop or bend the disc.

-- Fingerprints and dust on the surface of a disc may cause read errors.
+- ☐ Fingerprints and dust on the surface of a disc may cause reading errors.
 Always hold the disc by its edge and its central hole, as shown:

 - Proper care of the disc is essential to its continuous reliability.
-Do not use solvents such as benzine, thinning agents, commercially available cleaners or anti-static spray, as they may cause damage to the disc. - ☐ For normal cleaning, hold the disc by its edge and use a soft cloth to wipe the surface from the center out. - ☐ If the disc is badly soiled, moisten a soft cloth with water, wring it out well, and use it to wipe the surface of the disc from the center out.
+Do not use solvents such as benzine, thinning agents, commercially available cleaners or anti-static spray, as they may cause damage to the disc. - For normal cleaning, hold the disc by its edge and use a soft cloth to wipe the surface from the center out. - ☐ If the disc is badly soiled, moisten a soft cloth with water, wring it out well, and use it to wipe the surface of the disc from the center out.
 Wipe off any remaining moisture with a dry soft cloth.